 Our client, thankfully, did not develop any of these illnesses.
 However, food poisoning can also be deadly if left untreated.
 Excessive nausea, vomiting and diarrhea can leave a person dangerously dehydrated, which takes its toll on the kidneys.
 A high fever – one over 106 F – can cause permanent brain damage, or lead to seizures.

 We understand that pest control is a serious problem for restaurant owners in any city – but a rat sitting on a chair in your place?
 A whole mouse found cooked in your food?
 These are simply inexcusable.
-That is why Gainsberg Law is ready to stand and fight on behalf of our client, to seek justice for him and for any person who was hurt or made ill because of an act of gross negligence.
+That is why Gainsberg Injury and Accident Lawyers is ready to stand and fight on behalf of our client, to seek justice for him and for any person who was hurt or made ill because of an act of gross negligence.